Thermal squeezing and nonlinear spectral shift of magnons in antiferromagnetic insulators: Thermal Squeezed Magnons

-It has been shown, both theoretically and experimentally, that in quantum AF systems with negligible magnetic anisotropy and at low temperature, there are magnon self-squeezing states because of AF quantum fluctuations and interaction between AF sublattices \cite{Peng2001-EPL,PhysRevLett.93.107203,Zhao2006PRB,Bossini,PhysRevB.105.054406}.
+It has been shown, both theoretically and experimentally, that in quantum AF systems with negligible magnetic anisotropy and at low temperature, there are magnon self-squeezing states because of AF quantum fluctuations and interaction between two AF sublattices \cite{Peng2001-EPL,PhysRevLett.93.107203,Zhao2006PRB,Bossini,PhysRevB.105.054406}.
 Magnon squeezed states and quantum spin entanglement are related, and thus they are interesting for applications in quantum computing.
-In the presence of anisotropy and finite temperature, magnon squeezing is reduced, but here we show that thermal squeezing becomes dominant at finite temperature \cite{cheng2008EPJ}.
-This thermal squeezing in uniaxial AF systems, arising from an effective attractive magnon interaction and breaking of the local U(1) symmetry, see Eq. (\ref{effectivH4uni}) and discussions below that.
+In the presence of anisotropy and finite temperature, quantum magnon squeezing is reduced, but here we show that thermal squeezing becomes dominant at finite temperature \cite{cheng2008EPJ}.
+This thermal squeezing in uniaxial AF systems, arising from an effective attractive magnon interaction and breaking of the local U(1) symmetry, see Eq. (\ref{effectivH4uni}) and discussions below it.

 The resulting temperature-dependent magnonic modes exhibit anisotropic spatial oscillations.
-This property is evidenced by the ellipticity, which is determined\cite{RezendeJAP2019} from the Bogolioubov transformation, (Eqs. \ref{BogoTuni} and \ref{bogoTbi}), and diagonalization matrix of the Hamiltonian $H={H}^{(2)}_{\text{m}}+{H}^{(4)}_{\text{MF}}$, that in turn relates the spin components and diagonal basis, $\hat{\mu}$ and $\hat{\nu}$, of operators.
+This property is evidenced by the ellipticity, which is determined\cite{RezendeJAP2019} from the Bogolioubov transformation, (Eqs. \ref{BogoTuni} and \ref{bogoTbi}), and diagonalization matrix of the Hamiltonian $H={H}^{(2)}_{\text{m}}+{H}^{(4)}_{\text{MF}}$, that in turn relates the spin components and diagonal basis, $\hat{\mu}$ and $\hat{\nu}$, of operators, see \ref{app: elipticity} for more details.
 The result is obtained for the uniaxial ($e_{\rm{uni}}$) and biaxial ($e_{\rm{bi}}$) AF square-lattice systems, and presented at Figs. \ref{fig: ellipticity-uni} and \ref{fig: ellipticity-biaxial} as a function of temperature for different magnetic anisotropy strengths.
-Similar results can also be found in hexagonal lattices.
+Similar results is also obtained in hexagonal lattices (data not shown).